 Once on the PPL, projects that have been determined as to being ready-to-proceed with funding, regardless of ranking, may begin the lending process with IFA and their Regional Development Officers.
 The by-pass process allows ready-to-proceed projects that are lower on the PPL to be funded before projects higher on the PPL that are not ready to proceed.
 Projects, if not funded, can remain on the PPL for up to two years from the approval of the IUP.

 2018 Project Priority List Results

-- All 34 of the proposed projects were eligible.
+- Twenty-five of the 26 proposed projects were eligible.

-- Approximately $57 million in DWSRF assistance was requested to fund much needed infrastructure improvements.
+- Approximately $42 million in DWSRF financial assistance was requested to fund needed infrastructure improvements.

 - All 25 eligible projects, or 100%, are for small water systems serving less than 10,000.
 A 3% increase from 2017.